Are the residence halls co-ed?

 When do the residence halls open?

 Typically Fall quarter check-ins begin the Friday before classes begin.
 You will be notified of the official check-in dates and times when you receive your assignment letter and/or letter from your coordinator in August.

 What can I expect on opening day?

-First, you’ll need to go to the lobby of your assigned building to check in.
+If assigned to Graham, Pearce or Dudley, you will check-in at Pearce Hall Lobby.
+If assigned to Adams, Aswell or Harper, you will check-in at Harper Hall Lobby.
+If assigned to Mitchell or Cottingham, you will check in at Mitchell Lobby.
+If assigned to an apartment, you will check-in at the Lambright Sports Center classroom.
 During this time you will complete all the necessary paperwork and be issued keys for your room.
 While checking in, parents may wish to stay with your vehicle and begin unloading.
 Once you’ve been issued a key, you can begin moving into your room.
 Residential Life staff will be available to assist you and answer any questions.

 What type of activities will be available for students during the first few weeks of school?

 The move-in period and first week of classes are a special time for all incoming students, staff members, and returning Louisiana Tech students.
 Residence hall staff will be planning floor and hall activities so students can become familiar with other residents within their community.
 The University sponsors Welcome Week for all incoming students with organized events every day.
 The schedule for Welcome Week activities can be found on the First Year Experience website: http://www.latech.edu/fye/welcomeweek.shtml

 Who is responsible for a student’s property?